b-jan/blog/NextJs.md

 ![Trick](assets/tunnel.jpg?raw=true "Next.js in existing app")

-Well, now you know that if you start from scratch and you want to make an SSR React app, Next.js  is the best choice.
+Well, now you know that if you start from scratch and you want to make a SSR React app, Next.js is the best choice.
 But what if your React app is already 6 months old?
 How to migrate your app to Next.js?

 Exactly like how we started with Next.js from scratch, add the Next.js dependency with `yarn add next`.